lidofinance/lido-earn/docs/specification.md

   * **Dust Handling:** Due to integer division rounding, small amounts (< number of recipients) may remain in the contract.
 This is expected behavior and can be distributed in future calls.
   * Transfers the calculated amount to each recipient using `SafeERC20`.
   * Emits `RecipientPaid(recipient, token, amount)` for each successful transfer.
-  * Emits `RewardsDistributed(token, balance)` with the starting balance; any dust left from integer division remains in the contract for the next distribution.
+  * Emits `RewardsDistributed(token, totalAmountDistributed)` with the aggregate amount sent during the call; any dust left from integer division remains in the contract for the next distribution.

 #### `replaceRecipient`